 What is Frontier Tribal Missions?

 My name is Scotty Hayes, and my wife Jadison and I are so excited to obey and follow the Lord’s call on our lives to the international mission field.
 We have spent the last 15 years investing into the lives of teenagers through student ministries in the local church.
 We have spent the last eight of those years at our home church, Emmanuel Baptist Church in Blackshear Georgia.
-During that time we have been blessed with three boys; Judah (6), Silas (4), Titus (2) and are expecting one more boy in February.
+During that time we have been blessed with four boys; Judah, Silas, Titus, and Abner.

 Now we believe God is calling our family to move to Pucallpa, Peru to live in a more strategic location to reach and plant a church among the Amahuaca people.
 The Amahuaca are a small unreached unengaged people group isolated in the Amazon Jungle.
 This means that there is little to no Gospel presence and no other missionary effort going to them with a strategy to see a healthy Bible believing church established.
 To follow this call, we are starting a nonprofit organization called Frontier Tribal Missions.
 Frontier Tribal Missions will have a board of trustees and bylaws to help oversee the overall mission work and financial resources that we believe God will use to reach some of the most unreached people and places of the world.